Trusted Legal Guidance When It Comes to Child Support

 A parent who desires visitation with his or her child must request that the court establish a “Parenting Plan.”
 This plan is a written document that is incorporated into the Final Judgment or the Order of the Court, establishing the times a parent can visit with the child.
 Child support obligations may be reduced depending on the amount of time a parent spends with the child.
 This takes into account that a parent spending a significant amount of time with the child is providing them with direct support, which includes housing, food, and clothing, among other things.

 In the state of Florida, a failure to pay child support is not a viable reason to deny visitation rights.
 Even if child support payments are owed, the court will typically not deny visitation.
 The court considers child support obligations and visitation rights separate issues, which means payments for child support can be ensured through other means while allowing visitation to continue.
 If child support is not paid, the parent can file a motion with the court to enforce payment of the monies owed.

 The court may garnish the other parent’s wages or IRS refunds, or force the sale of certain assets to ensure child support is paid.
 Under more extreme circumstances, the parent owing money may be placed in jail until the payments are made.
 Florida courts take unpaid child support seriously, as the obligation often falls onto taxpayers.

 Schedule Your Consultation

 There are several factors that are taken into account when determining how much child support is owed.
 The goal of Florida statutes and courts is to ensure uniformity and predictability of child support awards so parents know early on what they will owe.
-If you need assistance in any area pertaining to child support, contact our law firm today to schedule your consultation.
+If you need assistance in any area pertaining to child support, contact us online, or give us a call at (863) 533-6200 to schedule your consultation at Saunders Law Group.

 You can trust your family, business, or personal injury case to our compassionate but objective attorneys.Saunders Law Group